 How do you know you have value within any bet?
 For instance, we just said that even having a string of winners may not indicate value long term.
-You may be saying well any winner has to be value by the fact it won.
+You may be saying well any winner has to be value by the fact you won at online casino usa real money.
 This is true.
 However, we only know this after the fact.
 We are always wiser in hindsight.
 But all bets, based on skill, cannot be viewed with such insight before the off.
 The only way we can try to assess value is by our knowledge and skill.
 If betting by random luck then we simply cannot win long term.
 It's possible if you buy that million pound lottery ticket but anything based on skill can be a measure of value.

 If betting on the exchanges, there are higher and lower prices on any given horse.
 This fluctuates with the money as it ebbs and flows.

 You have to take an opinion in your search for value.
-You have assess a given race and make your own book.
+You have assess a given race and make your own book or take a moment to relax at best online pokies australia.
 If you feel the horse has a 2/1 chance and it drifts to 9/2 then that may well be a value bet, irrespective of win or loss.
 It's a strange concept to get your head around because you are looking for winners.
 However, in truth, the key is finding value.

 After researching horse trainers big and small, I have noticed that very few trainers have a win rate of 50% with short priced favourites.